jaredcoderman/stocker/README.md

 # Stocker

-This project scrapes stock data into a PlanetScale database from which a Flask API accesses to retrieve stock data.
+This project scrapes stock data into a PlanetScale database and has a Flask API that fetches from that databasea.
 This is a service for my StockSim project.

 ## Installation